Clique and cycle frequencies in a sparse random graph model with overlapping communities

-The following result verifies that the empirical subgraph frequencies are close to their expected values in a stochastic sense.
-The assumption $q_n = \omega(n^{-1/s})$ guarantees that the expected value tends to infinity with $n$.
-If $q_n = o(n^{-1/s})$, the result would be trivial, as $\E N_R(G_n) \to 0$ by Theorem \ref{thm:mainexpectedvalue}.
-In the following we define $(\pi_n^M)_{a,b}$ as $\E[(X)_aY^b \I(X>M)]$, where $(X,Y) \sim \pi_n$.
-We note that the condition on $\pi_n^M$ is close to the definition of uniform integrability. \begin{theorem} Let $R$ be a connected graph with $r$ nodes and $s$ edges.
-Assume that the number of layers is $m_n = \Theta(n)$, and that the layer type distribution satisfies $(\pi_n)_{r,s} = \Theta(q_n^s)$ together with
+Our second result verifies that the empirical subgraph frequencies are close to their expected values in a probabilistic sense when $m_n \asymp n$.
+In particular, it shows that the relative errors $N_R(G_n)/\E N_R(G_n)-1$ of the subgraph density estimates converge to zero in probability.
+Results of this type are used in the proofs of convergence for moment-based parameter estimators in, e.g., \cite{Ambroise_Matias_2012, karjalainen2018parameter}, and we will discuss an example of this type of estimator at the end of Section \ref{sec:cliqcyc}.
+The assumption $(\pi_n)_{r,s} \gg n^{-1}$ below guarantees that the expected value tends to infinity with $n$.
+If $(\pi_n)_{r,s} \ll n^{-1}$, the result would be trivial, as $\E N_R(G_n) \to 0$ by Theorem \ref{thm:mainexpectedvalue}.
+In the following we denote